dbchudasama/Mentoring_SOLID_Principles/README.md

   - greet(){}
   - validateEmail(email: string){}

+You can clone the repo locally and push your changes to it as you progress.
+Please first create a new folder named with your name i.e. Vaishali or Maryam and then put all your code files in there so we know who has coded what :).

 HINT: You can define more than one class to help you achieve this.
 Think about what properties/method given above can belong to multiple classes or in it's own class.